ashworthpayne/radiosubtext/ideas.md

 ## 🤔 Thoughts

-* The UI needs to be built out.
-The current one is ick.
+* The UI is overly simplistic and needs framing/structure.
+* I'd like to create an email-like client as well as the chat window, all in one interface.
+* Mail router as a standalone daemon for dedicated router?
+Maybe thats a raspi pi?
 * I'd like a red/green emoji dot to indicated send/rec to the modem.
 Just a bit of eye candy.
     🔴 🟢 ⚫️
-* Change /finger and /whois to just /whois, and logically switch functions as-needed
+* Change /finger and /whois to just /whois, and logically switch functions as-needed?
 * local config file with call, grid, radio, ??.
 Used to respond to finger commands.
+* Other ideas...